Tracy1112/02-Ecommerce_React/README.md

 - **Performance**: Optimized for fast loading and smooth user experience
 - **Australian Market**: Fully localized with AUD currency and GST compliance

-## 🤝 Contributing

-This is a portfolio project, but contributions are welcome!
-Please feel free to:

-- Report bugs
-- Suggest features
-- Submit pull requests

 ## 📝 License